Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

-# EverythingCanDieAlternative 1.1.61
+# EverythingCanDieAlternative 1.1.63

 This mod makes every enemy in the game killable with configurable hp.
-It works with any modded weapon and any modded enemy.
+It aims to works with any modded weapon and any modded enemy.
 - Easly configurable via UI
 - You can leave enemies immortal in the config to hit the right balance, you can also disable my mod for enemies if you want to 100% preserve their original behaviour
 - This mod despawns dead enemies by itself (configurable)